85clab0/.github/profile/README.md

 We are **85clab0** 👋

+This circle is a circle that does various things ~~(according to plans)~~.

-This circle does many things.
-(OSS Tools, Illustration, Participation in Hackathons, Tech Book, ... and more !)
+OSS Tools, Illustration, Participation in Hackathons, Tech Book, ... and more !

 <!--